Patio Succulent Gardens

 Many succulents have a dormancy period corresponding with lower temperatures and light levels (winter).
 Summer heat and drought (neglect) may also force them into dormancy.
 Water sparingly till new growth appears.
 Dead leaves may be removed.
 If fresh leaves become detached, leave them in the pot.
 Many succulents will grow a new plant from a single leaf it left under the shade of the mother plant.

+Succulents are not very prone to pest and disease issues.
 White cotton lint may indicate mealy bug.
 Remove by swabbing with a Q-tip dipped in alcohol.
 Good ventilation, adequate light and careful watering will prevent most diseases in succulents.

 Succulents are found in nearly all hardiness zones.
 Tropical varieties need protection from frost, while hardy varieties often do well year-round in a container.
 In general, they tolerate cold temperatures best if soil is dry.

 We have a variety of succulents available both in store and online.

 Click here to view our online inventory or stop by any of our stores for a larger selection.